 DAUGHTER OF A GARBAGEMAN is a tale of MAUREEN LANGAN’s 1970’s upbringing in New Jersey, in which her Irish mother and Bronx-born father, a New York City sanitation worker, told her to work hard, get educated and life would reward her.
 But is that true?

 How do you tell a girl to read and write when sex tapes lead to fame and fortune?
 When reality stars get book deals?
 When the star of The Apprentice can become the president?

-DAUGHTER OF A GARBAGEMAN made its international debut at the Edinburgh Fringe Festival in 2016.
-In 2017, the show made its U.S. debut at The Marsh, San Francisco’s mecca of solo performance.
+DAUGHTER OF A GARBAGEMAN made its international debut at the Edinburgh Fringe Festival in Scotland.
+The show made its U.S. debut at The Marsh Theatre, San Francisco’s mecca of solo performance.
 Rave reviews followed and the show was extended for six months.
-Maureen returned to the Marsh in April of 2018 for a month-long series of encore performances.

-Maureen has performed DAUGHTER OF A GARBAGEMAN in Nantucket, Florida and at the renowned Irish Writers Festival.
+Maureen has performed DAUGHTER OF A GARBAGEMAN in New York City Nantucket, Florida, and at the renowned Irish Writers Festival in California.